Felipe-Cal/urban_heat_agent/USE_CASES.md

 5. Open **Green Ledger** → verify the intervention row was appended with a Nature ID hash
 6. Click **Clear Interventions** → verify map resets and budget restores to $5M

-**Expected result:** Each click produces a differentiated, contextual intervention proposal and updates all dashboard metrics simultaneously.
+**Expected result:** Each click produces a differentiated, contextual intervention proposal and updates all metrics simultaneously.

 ---